goldfix/Redis.Cache/README.md

 Redis.Cache
 ===========

-Library C# for manage cache with Redis
+Small library for manage cache with Redis.